MaticFijavz/kernelSamNeVemImenaSe/README.md

 Makefile instructions:

-./build.sh: compiles the bootloader and kernel and needed object/binary files
+./compile.sh: compiles the bootloader and kernel and needed object/binary files

 make clean: remove the compiled binaries

 DEPRECATED, need target and prefix exporting: make (all): compile the (for now) bootloader and the 32 bit protected mode kernel

+Svaki čovjek ima svoj blues